jNoxx/jnoxx-blog/_posts/24-01-2017-the-start-of-something.md

 ## What can you expect?

-No freaking idea, I know a lot of people who like my opinions and takes on these perticular topics.
+No freaking idea, I know a lot of people who like my opinions and takes on these particular topics.
 So I want to write down reviews, rants, opinions.
 So I'd like to emphasize, this is a PERSONAL opinion.
 I will use a lot of cuss words probably, or might come off a tad too strong, but that's how I express myself ¯\_(ツ)_/¯